Iraklis F.C. (Thessaloniki): The Absolute Star: Vasilis Hatzipanagis era (1975–1990)

 At the end of the season Iraklis was demoted to Beta Ethniki, due to the alleged bribery scandal.
 Iraklis appealed against that decision, and the club was, later on, declared not guilty, but the club already played in Beta Ethniki.
 In the 1980–81 season Iraklis had to compete in the Beta Ethniki without his star player Vasilis Hatzipanagis.
 The club won the championship in the North Group with Ilias Chatzieleftheriou being the top scorer with 24 goals.
 Iraklis scored a total of 99 goals, conceding 22, and achieved a club league record 12–0 win against Edessaikos.
 Upon its return to the top tier, Iraklis managed to finish in the 6th position in 1981–82 Alpha Ethniki and achieved the club's best goal difference at the time with +14.
 In the 1983–84 season, Iraklis finished in third place overall, which remains to date the club's best positioning, since professional football was established in 1959.
 The club, led by Hatzipanagis that scored 12 goals in the season, also had its best goal difference since the establishment of Alpha Ethniki with +27 goals and its best defence record, conceding only 20 goals.

 In the 1984–85 season, Iraklis finished in the 5th position setting the club's offensive record scoring 59 goals.
 Major contributors to this record were Vasilis Hatzipanagis, Lakis Papaioannou and Sigurður Grétarsson each contributing 10 goals throughout the campaign.
 In the same season Iraklis won its only international competition, the Balkans Cup.
 Iraklis had to eliminate Turkish giants Galatasaray by winning 5–2 on aggregate in the quarter-finals, and Ankaragücü through a penalty shoot-out in the semi-finals.
 In the final's second leg Iraklis won Argeș Pitești by 4–1, thus winning the trophy 5–4 on aggregate.
 In the 1985–86 season, Iraklis finished in the fourth position having the best defensive record in the league conceding 22 goals, led by Lakis Papaioannou who finished the season with 8 goals.
 Two years later, 17,000 fans travelled to Athens to support Iraklis in the 1987 Greek Cup final, unfortunately to see their team lose 3–1 on penalties (1–1 regular time) to OFI.
 On 9 November 1990, shortly after the 1990–91 UEFA Cup match against Valencia, Vasilis Hatzipanagis announced his retirement from professional football.
 Iraklis competed in 1990–91 UEFA Cup against Valencia, being eliminated in overtime at Mestalla Stadium.

-Shirt of Iraklis for the 1987–88 season.